aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-spreadsheet-as-format/_index.md

 ## How to Use the Export Spreadsheet as Format API with SDKs?

-### OpenAPI Specification
+### Export Spreadsheet as Format API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ExportSpreadsheetAsFormat) provides a publicly accessible programming interface to perform REST interactions seamlessly.
+The [Export Spreadsheet as Format API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ExportSpreadsheetAsFormat) provides a publicly accessible programming interface to perform REST interactions seamlessly.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement export cloud spreadsheet/Excel to another format file for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to export a spreadsheet to a format file with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services via various SDKs: